DeskX11/DeskX/README.md

 * Multiple Commands: Server Side Shutdown, Remote Control
 * Fullscreen or windowed mode
 * Two separate streams for transferring screen data and events
-* Linux & macOS support
+* Linux & macOS & Windows support

 ## An example of working with compression